 So, you’ve got a green thumb and want to try cultivating cannabis in Australia?

-Growing your own plants can be a rewarding and fun experience, but there are a few important factors to consider when cultivating.
+Growing your own plants can be a rewarding and fun experience, but there are a few important factors to consider when growing at home.

 But before we get stuck in, it’d be remiss of us not to remind you that it’s still illegal to obtain and grow cannabis without a licence in Australia.
 Different rules apply in the Australian Capital Territory, which we’ll explore further in the article.